-- CO 1: Create classes and objects for real world entities. - CO 2:Implement polymorphic and abstract behaviour in objects. - CO 3: Implement the parent-child relationships between objects with access protection. - CO 4:Create exceptions for handling runtime errors during text processing. - CO 5:Implement generic data structures for iterating distinct objects. - CO 6:Design thread-safe GUI applications for data communication between objects.
+- 1. Create classes and objects for real world entities. - 2.
+Implement polymorphic and abstract behaviour in objects. - 3.
+Implement the parent-child relationships between objects with access protection. - 4.
+Create exceptions for handling runtime errors during text processing. - 5.
+Implement generic data structures for iterating distinct objects.

 - a.
-Write a Java program to create Class as Registration with properties as Full Name(String), Gender(char), Age(int), Height(double), Phone Number(long), and isMarried(Boolean) and print their values. - b.
+Write a Java program to create Class as Registration with properties as Full Name(String), Gender(char), Age(int), Height(double), Phone Number(long), and is Married(Boolean) and print their values. - b.
 Write a Java program to implement Type Casting and Conversion. - c.
 Write a Java program to implement Wrapper Classes.

 - a.
 Write a Java program to take input as Regd.No and print the branch depending upon the department code in that Regd.No using else-if and switch statements.
-(Eg RegNo: 19KD1A0505, 8th character is department Code, 5-CSE, 4-ECE, 3-MECH, 2-EEE etc. - b.
+(EgRegNo: 19KD1A0505, 8th character is department Code, 5-CSE, 4-ECE, 3-MECH, 2-EEE etc. - b.
 Write a Java program to read input integers from Command Line Arguments and print first and second largest numbers. - c.
 Write a Java program to take input as Integer array and print even indexed even numbers and odd indexed odd numbers.

 - a.
 Write a Java program to take input as Decimal number and convert into Roman Number. - b.
 Write a Java program to check whether given number is Extension number.
-The extension number is the number which is present in the last digit(s) of its square.
-(Eg. N=25, 625 is Extension number since it contains 25). - c.
+The extension number is the number which is present in the last digit(s) of its square.(Eg. N=25, 625 is Extension number since it contains 25). - c.
 Write a Java program to take input as Amount in rupees and print their denominations and total number notes.